Van Andel Millennial Board

 A Vital Campus Connection and Millennial Perspective

-By serving as a vital campus link to MCF’s efforts, the Millennial Board helps MCF develop and implement its strategies to attract and retain students in Michigan and to position MCF institutions in the transformation of the state’s economic climate.
+By serving as a vital campus link to MCA’s efforts, the Millennial Board helps MCA develop and implement its strategies to attract and retain students in Michigan and to position MCA institutions in the transformation of the state’s economic climate.

 The 2013-2014 Van Andel Millennial Board

 Marissa Cloutier | Albion College

 Matthew Master | Andrews College

 Laura Sterenberg | Calvin College

 Kendra Dixie | Spring Arbor University